 Babies need just a few basic items for sleep, including a firm, flat, waterproof mattress and some bedding.
-We advise using blankets which are firmly tucked in, no higher than the baby’s shoulders or a baby sleeping bag.
+Additionally, we advise using blankets which are firmly tucked in, no higher than the baby’s shoulders.
+Or a baby sleeping bag is safest.

-New parents now have a huge range of baby products to choose from and it can be really confusing to know what is needed.
+New parents now have a huge range of baby products to choose from.
+It can be really confusing to know what your baby really needs.
 Our advice is simple: a clear cot is a safer cot.

-There is evidence to suggest that babies are at higher risk of Sudden Infant Death Syndrome (SIDS) if they have their heads covered, and some items added to a cot may increase the risk of head-covering.
-Unnecessary items in a baby’s cot, such as cot bumpers, toys, duvets or pillows, loose bedding can increase the risk of accidents.
+There is evidence to suggest that babies are at higher risk of Sudden Infant Death Syndrome (SIDS) if they have their heads covered.
+Some items added to a cot may increase the risk of head-covering.
+Also, unnecessary items in a baby’s cot, such as cot bumpers, toys, duvets or pillows, loose bedding can increase the risk of accidents.